BuildOnViction/docs/docs/get-started/started.md

 ## Create a wallet

-In order to vote, you first need to create a wallet in our testnet.
+In order to vote, you first need to create a wallet.

 You can create it really easily with Myetherwallet or Metamask.
 The url of our testnet is `https://testnet.tomochain.com`